coddit/coddit.github.io/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

 This is a demo of all styled elements in Jekyll Now.
+Hello

 This is a paragraph, it's surrounded by whitespace.
 Next up are some headers, they're heavily influenced by GitHub's markdown style.